Top 10 Activities With The Color Blue

-Offer a selection of water toys, such as boats, fish, buckets etc. and you will have to decide whether you will organize this on a small scale indoors, around a water play table (where they stay dry) or outdoors and they can change into their swimwear if it's warm enough.
+Offer a selection of water toys and decide whether you will organise this on a small scale indoors, around a water play table (where they stay relatively dry by wearing plastic aprons) or outdoors.

 Relax To The Sound Of Ocean Waves

 Provide blue food for a snack

 such as blueberries, blue grapes, plums and blue cheese.